lesleycw/f5-xc-lab-102/lab1.rst

 Lab1: Deploying and Managing F5 Distributed Cloud Web Application Firewall Configuration
 ========================================================================================

-Lab1 will focus on the deployment and security of an existing hosted application using F5's Distributed Cloud Platform and its services.
-This will be configured in a SaaS only configuration with no on-premises (public or private cloud) elements.
-All configurations will be made via the F5 Distributed Cloud within the F5 Distributed Cloud Global Network services architecture.
+Lab1 will focus on the deployment and security of an existing hosted application using the F5 Distributed Cloud Platform and Services.
+This lab will be deployed in a SaaS only configuration with no on-premises (public or private cloud) elements.
+All configurations will be made via the F5 Distributed Cloud Console and within the F5 Distributed Cloud Global Network services architecture.

-For the tasks that follow, you should have already noted your individual **namespace** If you failed to note either, return to the **Introduction** section of this lab, follow the instructions provided and note your accordingly.
+For the tasks that follow, you should have already noted your individual **namespace** If you failed to note it, return to the **Introduction** section of this lab, follow the instructions provided and note your **namespace** accordingly.
 The **Delegated Domain** and the F5 Distributed Cloud **Tenant** are noted below for your convenience as they will be the same for all lab attendees.

 * **Delegated Domain:** **.lab-sec.f5demos.com**
 * **F5 Distributed Cloud Tenant:** **https://f5-xc-lab-sec.console.ves.volterra.io**

-Following the tasks in the prior **Introduction** Section, you should now already be able to access the F5 Distributed Cloud Console, having set you Persona and view levels.
-If you have done so already, please login and to your tenant for this lab and proceed to Task 1.
+Following the tasks in the prior **Introduction** Section, you should now already be able to access the F5 Distributed Cloud Console, having set your Persona and view levels.
+If you have not done so already, please login to your tenant for this lab and proceed to Task 1.

 TASK 1: Configure Load Balancer, Origin Pool and Advertisement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~